 Organization is key as Americans work to recover during the economic downturn.

-April is National Financial Literacy Month, a month dedicating to raising awareness about the importance of financial literacy.
+April is National Financial Literacy Month, a month dedicated to raising awareness about the importance of financial literacy.
+So, starting this Friday, organizations like Consolidated Credit will begin promoting tons of free resources you can use to improve your financial outlook.

 Getting organized to successfully navigate the coming year